anthonyec/website/cases/findbot/index.md

 ![Diagram of a monolithic architecture, with database, chatbot and indexing all in one](images/monolithic_diagram.svg) *My technical diagram for monolithic architecture.
 Or what I like to call “a big thing doing a bunch of stuff inside of it”.*

 So inspired by a [microservices talk by Netflix](https://www.youtube.com/watch?v=57UK46qfBLY), I refactored the code base to remove the tight coupling between chat interface and index searching.
-The project indexer and search became a separate Node app that was provided a simple RESTful API.
+The project indexer and search became a separate Node app that provided a simple RESTful API.
 This would allow for future development of other interfaces or tools that interact with the project server searching.

 ![Diagram of the previous architecture split into separate services that interact with each other vertically](images/services_diagram.svg)
 *Separating concerns.*